GenericMappingTools/gmt/BUILDING.md

 In the build directory, type

 ```
-make -j
+cmake --build .
 ```

 which will compile all the programs.

-You can add an argument *x* to *-j* (e.g. *-j4*) which means make will use *x* cores in the build; this depends on the number of cores in your CPU and if hyperthreading is available or not.
-By using *-j* without any argument, make will not limit the number of jobs that can run simultaneously. cmake will build out-of-source in the the directory build.
+You can also append ``--parallel [<jobs>]`` to enable parallel build, in which *jobs* is the maximum number of concurrent processes to use when building.
+If *jobs* is omitted the native build tool's default number is used.

 ## Building documentation

 The GMT documentations are available in different formats and can be generated with:

 ```
-make -j docs_man            # UNIX manual pages
+cmake --build . --target docs_man           # UNIX manual pages
-make -j docs_html           # HTML manual, cookbook, and API reference
+cmake --build . --target docs_html          # HTML manual, cookbook, and API reference
-make -j docs_pdf            # PDF manual, cookbook, and API reference
+cmake --build . --target docs_pdf           # PDF manual, cookbook, and API reference
-make -j docs_pdf_shrink     # Like docs_pdf but with reduced size
+cmake --build . --target docs_pdf_shrink    # Like docs_pdf but with reduced size
 ```

 To generate the documentation you need to install the Sphinx documentation